johnpooch/e_commerce/README.md

 ## Getting Started

-Follow these instructions to run the game locally.
+Follow these instructions to run the site locally.

 ### Installation